Have a question about our hiring process? You might just find your answer in our FAQ section below

-Phase 1, which includes the physical fitness test, the written examination and the oral board panel examination takes approximately 2-3 and applicants should make travel plans accordingly, as this phase is conducted locally (Casper, Wyoming).
+Phase 1, which includes the physical fitness test, the written examination, and the oral board panel examination, takes approximately 2 days and applicants should make travel plans accordingly, as this phase is conducted locally (Casper, Wyoming).

 Phase 2, which includes the actual background investigation, may take upwards of 1 month.
-During this time, a background investigator will visit with you, in-person, to include visiting your current/past employers, family/friends, etc.
+During this time, a background investigator will visit with you, in-person, including visiting your current/past employers, family/friends, etc.

-Phase 3, which includes the polygraph examination (may be administered in Phase 1), the psychological examination, medical/physical examination and the subsequent Chief Interview and investigation review can be completed in approximately 2 days.
+Phase 3, which includes the polygraph examination (which may be administered in Phase 1), the psychological examination, the medical/physical examination, and the subsequent Chief Interview and investigation review can be completed in approximately 2 days.
 This phase is also conducted locally (Casper, Wyoming).
 Applicants should make travel plans accordingly.

 5. Can I take the Wyoming P.O.S.T (written examination) test ahead of the scheduled testing date?

 Yes, you can!
 You can call the Wyoming Law Enforcement Academy (WY.
 P.O.S.T 358-8123) or schedule online at post.wyo.gov to schedule your appointment to take the test.
 The results are good for ONE YEAR from the date you took the test.
 Bring your official copy of your test results with you on testing day and you will not have to take the examination again.

 Details about the Wyoming P.O.S.T written test can be found [here]